-- 39. We will give you the correct form to complete if you wish to apply for permission to erect a memorial, add an inscription or carry out any other work on a memorial including refurbishment, cleaning or like for like replacement.
-The form will include: - name and address of the memorial mason who will carry out the work. - material and measurements of the memorial. - details of inscription and a diagram of the proposed memorial, including fixing methods; and
+39. We will give you the correct form to complete if you wish to apply for permission to erect a memorial, add an inscription or carry out any other work on a memorial including refurbishment, cleaning or like for like replacement.
+The form will include:

-- full names and signatures of the registered grave owner/s to give permission for the work. - 40.
+- name and address of the memorial mason who will carry out the work - material and measurements of the memorial, including proposed vases and foundation sizes - details of inscription and a diagram of the proposed memorial, including vases including fixing methods - full names and signatures of the registered grave owner(s) to give permission for the work. - 40.
 Issuing a permit to work confirms that approval for any such application is given.
 The applicant must not start any work until they have a permit.
-We will give permission if the work undertaken fully complies with the details specified within the application form, the British Register of Accredited Memorial Masons (BRAMM) or National Association of Memorial Mason's (NAMM) schemes and the requirements of these regulations. - 41.
+We will give permission if the work undertaken fully complies with the details specified within the application form, the British Register of Accredited Memorial Masons (BRAMM) or National Association of Memorial Mason's (NAMM) schemes and the requirements of these regulations.
+When we receive a permit application for the installation of a new headstone or for an additional inscription, a physical check will be made of the grave to confirm that it conforms to these regulations.
+If any action is needed, then the applicant or the stone mason will be informed.
+Once the issue is resolved the grave will be rechecked and the permit will be authorised. - 41.
 You may be required to remove any work that you do, or any memorials or kerb sets and pay all the costs of removal if these do not comply with the cemetery regulations. - 42.
 All memorials must be erected in accordance with BS8415 and the National Association of Memorial Mason's (NAMM) or the British Register of Accredited Memorial Masons (BRAMM) Code of Practice current at the time of installation.
-The owner of the exclusive right of burial is responsible for keeping the memorial in a good and safe condition.
+The owner of the Exclusive Right of Burial is responsible for keeping the memorial in a good and safe condition.
 The manager is permitted to instruct removal of any memorial that becomes unsafe or is otherwise dilapidated. - 43.
 All memorial mason companies who work within the cemeteries must be registered with the British Register of Accredited Memorial Masons (BRAMM) or National Association of Memorial Mason's (NAMM).
 Fixing teams will contain at least one mason in possession of a BRAMM or NAMM fixer's licence.
 At all times memorial fixing teams will operate in accordance with the BRAMM or NAMM scheme and these regulations. - 44.
 We do not permit any kerb sets in the lawned sections of Newmarket Cemetery. - 45.
 You may only use granite, marble, slate, or other suitable material of durable and sound quality for memorials.